aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/lineformat/_index.md

 ```

 Gets the end arrow type of the line.
-[MsoArrowheadStyle](../../com.aspose.cells/msoarrowheadstyle).
+See [MsoArrowheadStyle](../../com.aspose.cells/msoarrowheadstyle).

 **Example**